Receding Gums? Best Vitamins & Minerals to Implement Right Away

 Vitamin E:

-Vitamin E may help by reducing oxidative stress and minimizing tissue damage caused by inflammation.
+Vitamin E helps by reducing oxidative stress and offsetting the harmful effects of inflammation.

 One study found that patients with chronic gum disease had very low levels of an important antioxidant called superoxide dismutase.
 After receiving vitamin E supplements, they showed improved healing and stronger antioxidant defenses.

-Since our bodies can’t produce vitamin E on their own, it’s essential to get enough of it through your diet.
+Since our bodies can’t produce vitamin E on their own, it’s essential to get it through your diet.

 How do I get vitamin E?